 The GST bill should be issued as per the GST bill sample shown in the rules given in the challan format.
 Below is a sample GST bill format created using Ledgers GST software.

 GST has made India’s economy a “one nation one tax” economy.
 Before its implementation, 17 different types of tax were levied in India, but now after the implementation of GST, only one type of tax is levied on all goods.
-Friends, today we have given you complete information about GST like- What is GST?
+Friends, today we have given you complete information about GST (Full Form) like- What is GST?
 (GST Meaning), GST Full Form, GST Benefits and Disadvantages, GST Billing etc. is explained in detail.
 If you liked this information then don’t forget to share it.
 Follow Google News APP.